 I grew up in a house full of paintings, drawings and books.
-My dad was an artist and art teacher.
-Sunday trips with him to the Tate Gallery (at a time when there was only one) and excursions along the King's Road in the late 1960s, were my early art education.
-As a kid I wanted to be a fashion designer, then an illustrator, then a graphic designer.
-Instead, I read Spanish and South American literature and history at University College London, before taking a fine art degree at WSCAD (Farnham) in my late 20s.
-I gained a 1st class degree in painting and took a postgraduate course at Central St Martins in London.
+Sunday trips with my dad to the Tate Gallery, at a time when there was only one, and excursions along the King's Road in the late 1960s, were my earliest art and design education.
+I wanted to be a fashion designer, an illustrator, a graphic designer.
+Instead, I read Spanish and South American literature and history before taking a fine art degree at WSCAD (Farnham) in my late 20s.
+I gained a 1st class degree in painting and a postgraduate diploma at Central St Martins in London.